 It’s best to take the day off.
 Botox will take about 20 minutes to settle in the muscles, and while you could potentially still hit the gym later in the day, it’s better if you take the day off.
 However, after a day you are more than welcome to return to your standard workout routine.

-It is best to keep any kind of alcoholic beverage consumption to a minimum in the days after a Botox injection.
+It is best to keep any kind of alcoholic beverage consumption to a minimum in the days after a Botox® or filler injection.
 Alcohol thins the blood, including the blood flowing through the muscles where you had an injection.
-This is most likely to potentially cause a complication in the few days after you had Botox.
+This is most likely to potentially cause a complication in the few days after you had Botox®.
 So while you may be able to have a drink during this time, anything more should be avoided.

 After a few days if you want to have more than a single drink it is more than likely alright.
-However, it is still a good idea for you to ask this question when you go in for the Botox injection.
+However, it is still a good idea for you to ask this question when you go in for the Botox® vs dermal fillers injection.
 It may depend on the amount of the solution being injected.
-Also, when considering a Botox before and after review it is important to not drink before Botox.
+Also, when considering a Botox® before and after review it is important to not drink before Botox®.
 Thin blood at the time will cause problems with the muscle’s ability to absorb the filler.

 Immediately after you will likely have some redness at the injection sites.
 It’s no different than if you had some extractions performed on those areas.
 The redness will dull down after a few minutes to hours and the next day your skin will likely not show any signs of an injection.
 So immediately after it is apparent you had something done.
-Beyond this, the only thing people will notice is the lack of wrinkles.
+Beyond this, the only thing people will notice is the lack of wrinkles with preventative Botox® use.

-Getting Botox is relatively common now.
+Getting Botox® is relatively common now and a great solution for how to get rid of wrinkles.
 Several people do this to improve the way they look and boost their confidence levels.
-If you’re considering Botox prior to a big event, such as a wedding or a high school reunion, it is a good idea to test Botox out well in advance, just to make sure there are no side effects (which are uncommon, but it’s still best to test it out just in case).
-If you want to learn more, or are ready to schedule a Botox session, now is the perfect time to give The Skin Center a call.
+If you’re considering Botox® prior to a big event, such as a wedding or a high school reunion, it is a good idea to test Botox® out well in advance, just to make sure there are no side effects (which are uncommon, but it’s still best to test it out just in case).
+If you want to learn more, or are ready to schedule a Botox® session, now is the perfect time to give The Skin Center a call.